 Similarly, you could also throw a blanket, or even a tea towel, over the steering wheel if the material is particularly prone to heating up.
 A steering wheel cover is often a good investment come the summer months, as you’ll be able to avoid awkward and uncomfortable driving as your steering wheel cools down.

 If you know you’ll struggle to keep cool without aircon, it may be wise to consider the times you’re travelling.
 Driving when the sun is low and the temperatures are cooler will allow for a better driving experience – whether that’s getting up slightly earlier for work in the morning, or running some of your errands at night instead.

 And of course, ensure you listen to your body – if your vehicle is just not cooling down (and you’re definitely not cooling down either), you could be at risk of dehydration.
 Know when it’s time to pull over, take a breather and get some fresh air.

-If your vehicle has air con but you feel it’s not working effectively, make sure you book in to have your air conditioning re-gassed or cleaned at your nearest Formula One Autocentre.
+Now you've learnt how to keep your car cool in summer, Formula One Autocentres can help you with any services you may require.
+If your vehicle has air-con but you feel it’s not working effectively, make sure you book in to have your air conditioning re-gassed or cleaned at your nearest Formula One Autocentre.
 In the meantime, take a look at our guide on common air conditioning mistakes you could be making in order to keep your air conditioning working as effectively as possible all year round.